tl-its-umich-edu/my-learning-analytics/README.md

 Note that by default all views are enabled when a course is added.

 ### Control the primary user interface color
 MyLA allows you to configure the primary color of the user interface (i.e., the color used for the top toolbar, or DashboardAppBar, and other structural components of the application).
-You can set this color by defining a key-value pair in `env.json`, with the key being `"PRIMARY_UI_COLOR"` and the value being a valid hex value.
-See `env_sample.json` for an example.
+You can set this color by defining a key-value pair in `env.hjson`, with the key being `"PRIMARY_UI_COLOR"` and the value being a valid hex value.
+See `env_sample.hjson` for an example.

 Other colors from the user interface are currently fixed and included in version control, as they are intentional design choices.
 You can see where color values are set in `assets/src/defaultPalette.js`.